Gregory's Community Care 7 Craven House in Piedmont, SC

 Pros

-• pro They are hopeful that it will be good.
+• pro They hope it's good.

-• pro They are hopeful that it will be finished today.
+• pro They stay hopeful today.

 Cons

-• pro There is no food in the houses and the residents are constantly hungry.
+• pro There is no food in the houses, and the residents are constantly hungry.

 • pro There are no nutritionists or dietitians to provide proper meals.